Troubleshooting & FAQ

 - Local desktop usage: prefer

-HBI_CLIENT_ID+HBI_CLIENT_SECRET - Existing token workflows: use
+HBI_HOST+HBI_CLIENT_ID+HBI_CLIENT_SECRET - Existing access-token workflows: only then use

-hbi auth login --client-id <client_id> --client-secret <client_secret>How do I confirm the CLI itself is installed correctly?
+How do I confirm the CLI itself is installed correctly?

 Run: